czheluo/MBSA/README.md

 ## Installation
-Polymap pipeline depends on some R packages, before using that make sure you alread install these packages :
+Polymap pipeline depends on some R packages, before using it make sure you alread install these packages :

 <!-- install packages -->